whitedavidp/android-unistroke-keyboard/README.md

 5. Removed various items related to notifications and other stuff that made it difficult to build inside of my old, Eclipse environment.

 6. Included the Gesture Builder apk since that is used to modify the raw resources in this app.
+(Note: this build of Gesture Builder is my own and differs from the one included in the SDK.
+It has a test activity and it is using a 3rd party recognizer in the test activity called Point Cloud - see http://depts.washington.edu/acelab/proj/dollar/pdollar.html for details - so the quality of reported recognition may not match that of the keyboard code.)

 7. Added Graffiti Return/Enter stroke.